elizabethcd/FurnitureConverter/README.md

 * You may want to add in or edit the front textures of the furniture.
   * As of right now that doesn't appear to be supported in CP, but conveniently in the DGA conversions there is a .png automatically created for front textures.
 You can then find the area corresponding to the view of the furniture in question on `dga_furniture_tilesheet.png`, and use an image editor to draw a front texture in the exact same area on `dga_front_tilesheet.png`.
   * If the furniture already has a front texture, you may notice the shadow is doubled.
 You can fix this by removing the shadow areas from `dga_front_tilesheet.png`.
+  * If the furniture already has a front texture, you may notice it's not optimized to look nice.
+This is because the side arms of armchairs and couches are approximate.
   * If the furniture has seats, the front texture will automatically be added by this script.
 (It's just sometimes a blank area of the .png.)
 If it doesn't, then you'll have to add a FrontTexture field to the configuration of the furniture in questions, which is a bit more advanced but is pretty easy: just copy the texture field, change the name to FrontTexture, and the png name from `dga_furniture_tilesheet.png` to `dga_front_tilesheet.png` (keep the colon and the number after the .png name).
 Check your commas afterwards!
 * You may want to change where the furniture is sold.
   * You can do this by specifying a shop name, and then going into the DGA folder and finding `shopEntries.json` and editing the shop name in the entry corresponding to the furniture you want to be a different valid shop name.